Disability (ADA) & Accommodations

 Under the Americans with Disabilities Act (commonly referred to as “ADA”), employers are prohibited from discriminating against employees on the basis of their disabilities and are obligated to provide reasonable accommodations to employees with disabilities.
 A reasonable accommodation is typically just a modification to one’s work environment.
 An accommodation can take many forms, but an example would be where an employee needs a special chair to accommodate a debilitating back injury or requires slightly larger doors to gain access to their work.

 Disabilities can take on a variety of shapes and sizes.
-Many people don’t know that under the ADA, disabilities aren’t limited to being confined to a wheelchair or one of the other common things that come to mind when we think of the disabled.
+Many people don’t know that under the Americans with Disabilities Act (ADA), disabilities aren’t limited to being confined to a wheelchair or one of the other common things that come to mind when we think of the disabled.
 For example, the following list contains ailments that can be considered disabilities under certain circumstances and what the related accommodations might be

 - Diabetes – work schedule adjustment to permit treatment;